When it comes to social media automation, Edgar is one of the top-notch social media automation tools on the market.

 The only thing visitors really care about is whether you or your products are what they need.

-For this very purpose, we needed a short, straightforward and focused script.
+For this very purpose, we needed an ideal explainer video length which is short, straightforward and focused script.

 So we worked with Edgar to make a shorter version of the script, putting in few pointers from our past experience.